 Every month I start with basic essential costs, and then add in any other expected costs - after that everything else goes towards our (eventual) financial freedom.

 Personal checking | Joint checking | Personal checking

-- We each have a personal checking account, but use the joint checking for all our household expenditure.
+- We both have a personal checking account, but use the joint checking for all our household expenditure.

-- We each have a personal e-saver attached to our personal checking accounts – I use mine as a clothing fund.
+- We both have a personal e-saver attached to our personal checking accounts - I use mine as a clothing fund.

-- The travel fund and gift/mini e-funds are attached to the joint checking.
+- The gift, travel and mini e-fund is attached to the joint checking (to provide easy access)